-Figure 18: Foundation Air Barrier
+Figure 17: Foundation Air Barrier

 The concrete foundation wall is able to dry to the exterior through the exposed above grade portion of the wall.
-On the interior, the 1 /2 inches of foil faced polyiso insulation (foil faced polyiso is a Class 1 vapor retarder - at 0.03 perms) considered to be vapor impermeable, would eliminate interior moisture from being able to diffuse through the assembly and condense on the interior surface of the concrete wall, however this also prevents the assembly from being able to dry to the interior.
-Due to this, it is recommended to wait to install the foil faced polyiso until near the end of construction to allow for as much drying of the concrete as possible.
+On the interior, the two inches of XPS insulation (2 inches of XPS is a Class 2 vapor retarder - between 1.0 and 0.1 perms) considered to be vapor semi-impermeable, would limit the amount of interior moisture able to diffuse through the assembly and condense on the interior surface of the concrete wall, however this also slows the rate at which the assembly is able to dry to the interior.
+Due to this, it is recommended to wait to install the rigid XPS until near the end of construction to allow for as much drying of the concrete as possible.
 After installation, the concrete will still be able to dry through the exposed portion above grade.
 For exterior soil moisture, the dampproofing on the foundation walls is used to control the migration of moisture from the exterior soil into the foundation walls.
-For the ground, the vapor control layer is provided by the polyethylene ground cover over the gravel bed.
+For the slab, the vapor control layer is provided by the 2 inches of XPS insulation below the slab.

-Figure 19: Foundation Vapor Management
+Figure 18: Foundation Vapor Management

-The thermal resistance for the crawlspace is provided through the 1 1/2 inches (R-9.75) of foil faced polyiso insulation installed on the walls.
+The thermal resistance for the basement is provided through the 2 inches (R-10) of XPS insulation installed on the walls and the 2 inches (R-10) of XPS insulation installed below the below the slab.
 With cavity insulation, the framing members (studs, top and bottom plates, window headers, etc) are thermal bridges through the insulating layer.
 These thermal bridges can reduce the rated R-value of the insulation upwards of 35% to 40%.
 This means that a 2x6 stud wall with a rated R-19 fiberglass batt will in reality have an effective R-value of around R-13 for the entire assembly.
 For this design, since the insulation is installed in a continuous layer, concerns with thermal bridging of the insulation are essentially eliminated.
-This means that close to the entire rated insulating value of the insulation will be effective in providing thermal resistance for the crawlspace walls.
+This means that close to the entire rated insulating value of the insulation will be effective in providing thermal resistance for both the walls and floor slab.

-Figure 20: Foundation Thermal Resistance
+Figure 19: Foundation Thermal Resistance